The Google Nest Cam IQ is a small indoor camera, which plugs into a mains socket, and keeps an eye on what it can see in the home when you're away.

 - 10-days or 30-days of video

 To get the most out of the Nest Cam IQ, or arguably to make it worthwhile having, you have to subscribe to Nest Aware.
-Without Nest Aware, you won't get the facial recognition feature, and you only get access to a few hours worth of stored footage.
+Without Nest Aware, you won't get the facial recognition feature, and you only get access to three hours worth of stored footage.

-You do get a free trial for the first month, but after that you need to sign up for either the £8 or £24 per month package.
-The lower cost subscription gets you 10 days of video history, the more expensive model gives you 30 days.
-Both give you intelligent alerts/facial recognition, which basically ensures you get notified when a person is spotted in your property.
+You do get a free trial for the first month, but after that you need to sign up for the £4, £8 or £24 per month package.
+The lower cost subscription gets you 5 days of video history, the middle offers 10 days of video history and the more expensive model gives you 30 days.
+All give you intelligent alerts/facial recognition, which basically ensures you get notified when a person is spotted in your property.

 With Nest Aware you also get Activity Zones, which lets you highlight specific parts of the room that the camera should pay more attention to.
 For instance, you can highlight a door or window, and the service can suggest other zones for you as well.

 It's worth noting that if you want to save money in the long run, you can pay for the annual plan, which gives you 12 months worth of Nest Aware for the price of 10 months.
-That means the lower tier costs £80, while the higher tier is £240.
+That means the lower tier costs £40, middle tier costs £80, while the higher tier is £240.
 It's not cheap, given the expense of the product itself.

-It doesn't have a cloud back-up service like the Nest system, but it is a very capable indoor camera.
+It doesn't have a cloud back-up service like the Nest system, but the Netatmo Welcome is a very capable indoor camera.
 It costs £199 to buy and, because there's no cloud service, there's no monthly subscription to pay on top of that initial outlay.
 What's more, it's a very attractive camera and has facial recognition.